osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 # Managing repositories

 `osbuild-composer` does not inherit the system repositories located in `/etc/yum.repos.d/`.
-Instead it reads custom repositories from `/etc/osbuild-composer/repositories`.
-The configuration files here are not in the usual "repo" format, they are simple JSON files.
+Instead, it reads custom repositories from `/etc/osbuild-composer/repositories`.
+The configuration files in this directory are not in the usual "repo" format.
+Instead, they are simple `JSON` files.

 To set your own repositories, first create the directory:
 ```
 $ sudo mkdir -p /etc/osbuild-composer/repositories
 ```
-Then create a JSON file with this structure:
+Then, create a JSON file with the following structure:
 ```json
 {
     "<ARCH>": [